dapphub/k-dss/src/dss.md

 iff

-    // doc: call stack is not too big
+    // doc: call depth is not too deep
-    VCallDepth < 1023
+    VCallDepth < 1024
     // doc: Flap is authorised to move for the caller May      == 1
     // doc: DaiMove is authorised to call Vat